 Action taken in response to finding: The District Administration & Records will perform a study of the current business processes to identify data discrepancies.
 The District will engage the Clearinghouse and review the applicable reporting procedures with the financial aid offices to ensure sound internal controls over reporting and updating of NSLDS enrollment data.

 Planned completion date for corrective action plan: June 30, 2023.
+Current Status: Implemented in 2022-23.

 FINDING #2022 - 004: OUTSTANDING STUDENT REFUND CHECKS